ShadiRahimfallah/ShadiRahimfallah.github.io/_pages/personal.md

 ---

 ## Outside Academia
 Outside of research and teaching, I value activities that give me balance and perspective.
 I enjoy spending time outdoors—hiking, camping, and paddle-boarding.
 Cooking is another passion: experimenting with new recipes and sharing meals with friends is one of my favorite ways to connect across cultures.
+My name, Shadi Rahimfallah, reflects this outlook as well: Shadi means joy in Persian, and Rahimfallah combines mercy and success, a reminder to approach life with kindness and positivity.

 Reading is also an important part of my life.
 I read broadly beyond economics—literature, history, psychology, and science—which helps me stay curious and often inspires fresh perspectives for my work.